menus12/ML-Learn-2024/README.md

 tests     | 288           | 4.08
 labs      | 33            | 71.5

-The visuals of the dataframes is in the Appendix 1.
+The visuals of the dataframes are in the Appendix 1.
 Figure 2 through 4.

 ## Machine learning models
 <!-- More than three models applied and finetuned.
 If you choose for Regression, Association of Clustering, only one model is available.
 But you need that one apply a model with some set of parameters-->